track-asia/trackasia-native/design-proposals/2022-10-27-rendering-modularization.md

 This may seem a bit of a detour, but it’s fairly easy to get the basics of it in place and allow for further development as developers might add new shaders and varieties of targets.

 #### Benefits
-It's a core idea in many rendering toolkits, but for TrackAsia Native it will let us:
+It's a core idea in many rendering toolkits, but for Trackasia Native it will let us:
 - Reach into the rendering pipeline to make use of processed data without adding a GPU<->CPU round trip.
 - Make it easier to assemble things like videos in real time.
 - Help define how the rendering passes work with fixed points of output.